Gurkeerat Singh

-Gurkeerat Singh Mann (born 29 June 1990) is an Indian professional cricketer who plays for Punjab in domestic cricket.
-A right-handed batsman and off break bowler, he is a member of the Gujarat Titans in IPL and a regular in India A team.
+Gurkeerat Singh Mann (born 29 June 1990) is a former Indian professional cricketer who played for Punjab in domestic cricket.

+A right-handed batsman and off break bowler, he appeared for Punjab Kings and Royal Challengers Bangalore in the IPL and was a regular in the India A team.
 Singh had a maiden call for the official Indian squad for the South Africa series in 2015.
 He made his One Day International debut for India against Australia on 17 January 2016.
+On 10 November 2023 he announced retirement from all cricket.

 Domestic career

-Gurkeerat plays for Punjab in Indian domestic cricket and represents North Zone in Duleep Trophy and Deodhar Trophy.
+Gurkeerat played for Punjab in Indian domestic cricket and represented North Zone in Duleep Trophy and Deodhar Trophy.

 On 24 December 2014 while playing for Punjab, he made an unbeaten 73 runs to see his team to victory while chasing 205 for victory on the 4th day.
 He made his second hundred in first-class cricket against Karnataka.
 His 201 is also his highest score in first-class cricket.

 On 14 August 2015, he made an unbeaten 87 runs off 81 balls in the Triangular Series Final against Australia A to help his team to the title.
-He walked into bat with India A struggling at 82/5 and needing 145 more runs to win the match.
+He walked in to bat with India A struggling at 82/5 and needing 145 more runs to win the match.
 He hit nine fours and two sixes in his knock.

 He continued his good form against Bangladesh A team.
 In the first match of the three-match series, he made 65 runs off 59 balls to help India A go past 300.
-He followed his fifty with a five-for in the same match to bowl out Bangladesh A for 226.
-His 5/29 were his best figure in List A cricket.
+In the same match, he then achieved his best figure in List A cricket when his 5/29 helped bowl out Bangladesh A for 226.

-In July 2018, he was named in the squad for India Green for the 2018–19 Duleep Trophy.
+In July 2018, he was named in the India Green squad for the 2018–19 Duleep Trophy.
 He was the leading run-scorer for Punjab in the 2018–19 Vijay Hazare Trophy, with 295 runs in six matches.
+He also appeared with Minerva Academy team.